realtehcman/DesignPatternsEricFreeman/README.md

 - objects in the pattern
     - Observable; gets changes and notifies an observer
     - Observer; pulls changes when notified
 - we implement the push pull behavior.
 Observable pushes, and observer pulls the changes
     - IObservable has couple methods: add(), remove(), notify(),
     - Observable : IObservable has getTemparature() and other additional methods, and has ***IObserver*** object

     - IObserver has update method
     - Observer : IObserver and has ***Observable*** object
-    - we implement the push push behavior.
-Observable notifies and pushes update, and observer has update(Observable object) method
+        - what if we want to implement the push push behavior.
+            - Observable notifies and pushes update, and observer has update(Observable object) method

 # The Decorator Pattern
 Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to sub-classing for extending functionality.